-We’ve missed you!
-After an incredibly difficult year, we are thrilled that Films on the Green is returning this summer with a special hybrid edition and an exciting lineup of international cinema.
+After an incredibly difficult year, Films on the Green returned in 2021 with a special hybrid edition and an exciting lineup of international cinema.

-The festival’s 13th edition, which will be screened in parks––and online for the first time!—is centered on the theme of “Music and Cinema.”
-Featuring tunes by legendary musicians from Daft Punk to Miles Davis, this year’s film lineup and the music it incorporates can each stand alone.
-From July 9 to 30, Films on the Green is bringing a world music tour to the New York City area with our screenings in Manhattan parks and the French Embassy’s virtual film screening platform!
+The festival’s 13th edition, which was screened in parks––and online for the first time!—was centered on the theme of “Music and Cinema.”
+Featuring tunes by legendary musicians from Daft Punk to Miles Davis, the 2021 film lineup and the music it incorporated each standed alone.
+From July 9 to 30, Films on the Green brought a world music tour to the New York City area with our screenings in Manhattan parks and the French Embassy’s virtual film screening platform!

-Our program this year illustrates the diversity of French and Francophone cinema and will feature movies from Tunisia (Satin Rouge), Japan (Interstella 5555), Brazil (Black Orpheus), and Spain (Vengo).
-It will also shine a light on strong female portraits played by stunning actresses: Sophie Marceau in La Boum, Hiam Abbass in Satin Rouge, Marpessa Menor in Black Orpheus, Jeanne Moreau in Elevator to the Gallows and musicians Chavela Vargas and Les Amazones d’Afrique.
+Our 2021 program illustrated the diversity of French and Francophone cinema and featured movies from Tunisia (Satin Rouge), Japan (Interstella 5555), Brazil (Black Orpheus), and Spain (Vengo).
+It also shined a light on strong female portraits played by stunning actresses: Sophie Marceau in La Boum, Hiam Abbass in Satin Rouge, Marpessa Menor in Black Orpheus, Jeanne Moreau in Elevator to the Gallows and musicians Chavela Vargas and Les Amazones d’Afrique.

-This year, more than ever, we feel a need to connect—connect with our audience, connect with our beautiful parks, connect with France, New York, and the rest of the world.
-We are grateful for the support of our sponsors and partners, without whom we would not have been able to present such an ambitious edition of Films on the Green and build a lasting connection with our community.
+In 2021, more than ever, we felt a need to connect—connect with our audience, connect with our beautiful parks, connect with France, New York, and the rest of the world.
+We were grateful for the support of our sponsors and partners, without whom we would not have been able to present such an ambitious edition of Films on the Green and build a lasting connection with our community.

 Free and open to the public.
 All films are shown with English subtitles.
 Screenings begin at 8:30PM.